REFUGEE CARE TEAMSLocal Refugee Care

-February 10: Food Handler’s Class – 11a – 2p in El Cajon.
-This class, for Arabic speaking refugees, is to help them prep for testing as many refugees want to start catering or restaurants (they’re excellent cooks!).
-Volunteers drivers needed to pick up before and drop home afterward.
-If interested in helping drive and assist at the class email us.
+- TBD: Food Handler’s Classes – 11a – 2p in El Cajon.
+This class, for Arabic speaking refugees who want to start catering or restaurants,will help them prepare for testing (they’re excellent cooks!).
+Volunteers drivers needed to pick up before and drop home afterward and assist at the classes email us.
 Also, depending on need, the class may be repeated.

-March 17: Understanding Refugees Workshop at NCCC, 8:30-3pm.
+- TBD: Understanding Refugees Workshop, location TBD, 8:30-3pm.
 Sign up: http://n-culture.com/events This workshop is for people working or volunteering with refugees.
 This 6-hour workshop is a great way to boost your understanding of the cultural worldview of non-American people (and of Americans as well) with practical tips and applications on interacting with refugees.
 The cost is $25/person and includes a personal Three Colors of Worldview Discovery Report.